kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 Build and run and fling the frog about — you will see that the animation takes your initial gesture into account.

-> TODO: This is buggy in beta 3 - it doesn’t take the Y-component of the initial vector into account.
+> **Note**: At the time of writing this chapter, there appears to be a bug in Xcode 8 beta 4 where the Y-component of the initial vector isn't taken into account.

 ## Inspecting in-progress animations